filipi86/ConnectBoxDOCSIS-3.0/README.md

 **WireShark**

-Here, as we can see, we try acess with the password "admin", however we receive the "login incorrect", but when tha victim machine try to connect with the correct login, the wireshark receive the passaword in **plan text** as we can see.
+Here, as we can see, we try acess with the password "admin", however we receive the "login incorrect", but when tha victim machine try to connect with the correct login, the wireshark receive the passaword in **clear text** as we can see.

 [![Wiresharl](https://i.vimeocdn.com/filter/overlay?src0=https%3A%2F%2Fi.vimeocdn.com%2Fvideo%2F841858347_1280x720.jpg&src1=https%3A%2F%2Ff.vimeocdn.com%2Fimages_v6%2Fshare%2Fplay_icon_overlay.png)](https://vimeo.com/381213996)